Women in Nigeria: Northern Nigeria

 The 12 Muslim majority states in Nigeria's north where polygamy is legal.

 Northern women in Nigeria face a variety of challenges, including limited access to education, health care, and economic opportunities.
 They are also subject to gender-based violence, including early and forced marriage, female genital mutilation, and honor killings.
 In addition, they are often excluded from decision-making processes and lack representation in government.
 Despite these challenges, northern women are increasingly advocating for their rights and working to improve their lives and the lives of their communities.
-They are engaging in grassroots activism, forming networks and organizations to support each other, and advocating for policy change.

 In the north, practices that were introduced in terms of women's position in society have been mainly as a result of colonialism and the introduction of Salafism and Wahhabism thought into the traditionally sufist region.
 This process has yielded, generally, less formal education; early teenage marriages, especially in rural areas; and confinement to the household, which was often polygamous, except for visits to family, ceremonies, and the workplace, if employment were available and permitted by a girl's family or husband.
 For the most part, Hausa women did not work in the fields, whereas Kanuri women did; both helped with harvesting and were responsible for all household food processing.